aerglass/PA2lib/README.md

 bad things:<br>
 You NEED to use hbmenu to launch your game via r4!!!<br>
 The library is in public beta prerelease, it is not stable<br>
-Installation is somewhat complex. <br>
+if you want to migrate from older versions/older palib, installation is somewhat complex. <br>
-Simple PA2lib does not work with multifile proyect due to multiple definition errors.<br>
+you need to convert your sprites using grit.
 <h2> why?</h2>
 Nightfox's lib for libnds isn't updated anymore. thus it can be incompatible with recent versions of libnds/devkitarm